Design Considerations When Using Heat Pipes (Pt. 1)

 For more technical information on bending both heat pipes and vapor chambers, please visit a past blog on how bending affects heat pipe performance.

 Working Against Gravity

 Let me start this section by saying that we’re using the same fairly ‘standard’ heat pipes that we’ve shown in prior examples so they haven’t been optimized to work against gravity (-90o).
 Figure 4 illustrates how the relative position of the evaporator to the condenser can affect both Qmax and heat pipe selection.
 In each case, Qmax is reduced by roughly 95% from one orientation extreme to the next.

 In situations where the condenser must be place below the evaporator, we would use a sintered material that allowed for smaller pore radius and/or increase the wick thickness.
 For instance, if we optimized the 8mm heat pipe for use against gravity (-90o), we could raise its Qmax from 6W to 25W.

-Let’s use an example to illustrate how heat pipes might be used to solve a thermal challenge.
+Let’s use an example to illustrate how different heat pipe designs might be used to solve a thermal challenge.
 Assume the following as know constraints: 70W heat source with dimensions 20 x 20mm and a single 90 degree heat pipe bend required to transport heat from evaporator to condenser.
 Further, the heat pipes will operate in a horizontal position.